arielpotolski/OOP_Project_TUD/docs/notes/meetingWeek6.md

 -   The server mostly works, but there is no frontend connected to it (yet).
 -   Server uses REST obviously.
--   Players have IDs so we can differenciate between new players and ones refreshing their connections.
+-   Players have IDs so we can differentiate between new players and ones refreshing their connections.